 Renaissance Montgomery It’s one of the city’s newest, busiest and biggest hotels, and most comfortable.
 Near the riverfront park and convention center, and walking distance to most sites.
 201 Tallapoosa Street, Montgomery, 334/481-5000.

 Red Bluff Cottage Bed and Breakfast For real Southern hospitality, try something homier.
 This five bedroom B&B features antiques and wireless Internet.
 551 Clay Street, Montgomery, 334/264-0056.

 Literature lovers, English majors and fans of The Great Gatsby can sleep in the former home of author F. Scott Fitzgerald.
-Two AirBnBs, located in the home Fitzgerald shared with his wife Zelda in 1931-32, include a record player with jazz albums and a sun porch overlooking the city’s Old Cloverdale neighborhood.
+Two AirBnBs, located in the home Fitzgerald shared with his wife in 1931-32, include a record player with jazz albums and a sun porch overlooking the city’s Old Cloverdale neighborhood.
+Check out the Zelda Suite and the Scott Suite, which include a record player with jazz albums and a sun porch overlooking the city’s Old Cloverdale neighborhood.

 Part of the Equal Justice Institute complex, this is not a typical museum restaurant.
 The Auburn, Alabama, eatery has quickly developed a Montgomery following for its chef-prepared soul food.
 450 North Court Street.
 334/386-9116

 Look for lobbyists wining and dining legislators at this Montgomery institution.
 The oyster salad is classic.
 8147 Vaughn Road, 334/244-0960.

 Why come to Alabama for hotdogs?
 Because there’s a rich tradition of Southern hotdog joints.
 This classic diner has served up delicious redhots, fries and burgers for nearly a century.
 138 Dexter Avenue, Montgomery, 334/265-6850.